AVEVA/CONNECT-data-services-developer-docs/content/api-reference/data-views/get-data-view-data/quick-start-get-data-view-data.md

 You retrieve data view data with the [Data API](xref:DataViewsDataAPI).
 This topic explains the concepts and workflow to retrieve data view data.

 ## General concepts
-The supported modes of retrieval are interpolated or stored values within a user-specified range.
+The supported modes of retrieval are interpolated and stored values within a user-specified range.
 Several formats are available, such as JSON and CSV.

 ### Index
 All data in a data view is associated with an index value, i.e. a timestamp.
 If there are multiple groups in the data view, the index and grouping field values together form a unique identifier for each data record.